Hiring a professional carpet installer is a very important step when adding carpeting to your home

 Is it worth the headache of trying?
 Not really.

 That being said, here is a simplistic rundown of the process.

 First, measure the longest walls in your room.
 Next, multiply the length and width of your walls, and divide by 9 to determine the square yardage.
 It’s always best to add 10% to allow for any irregularities, errors, waste, and pattern matching.

 You want the floor surface to be smooth and clean.
 Scrape any paint or joint compound that may be on the floor and sweep and vacuum the floor thoroughly.

 3. Remove the Doors

 If you can, remove the doors from the rooms you are carpeting so you won’t have to work around them.
-Having the doors out of the way will make it easier for you to cut off the bottoms of the doorjambs if necessary.

 4. Install the Tack Strips